 When you think about meditation, what is the first thought that pops up?
-For me it was always one of boredom.
+Boredom?

-I thought learning how to meditate was useless.
-That was 6-7 years ago.
+11-12 years ago, I thought learning how to meditate was useless.

 Just a few of the benefits that you can expect are lowered blood pressure, stress relief, increased healing, improved mood and brain function, just to name a few.

-Then we also have my favorites, which are expanded awareness and a sense of connection.
+Then we have my favorites, which are expanded awareness and a sense of connection to the world.

 There is no one single way of meditating.
 Like with anything else, by all means immerse yourself in books, CDs and educational material, but remember that it is up to you to experiment and find what works.